 "And how we are in the midst of a massive land grab for power by billionaires via our data.
 Data which is being silently amassed, harvested and stored.
 Whoever owns this data owns the future."

-The report pointed out that not even SCL employees were not convinced that their system was half as earth-shaking as Cadawalladr claimed it to be.
+The report pointed out that even SCL employees were not convinced that their system was half as earth-shaking as Cadawalladr claimed it to be.

 Cadawalladr's reporter colleagues at the Guardian, who worked on the story, were sceptical about it as well and privately said it was being pushed on them by senior editorial staff.